PValenti96/PValenti96.github.io/README.md

 The second enhancement focused on improving the data visualization for the app, making the presentation of data to the user more in line with what would be useful in a mobile app.
 Through MPAndroidChart imports, I was able to transform the list of weights into both line and bar charts.
 The charts were set up simply to track dates and weights, with a goal line representing the goal weight present in each visualization to make for simple comparisons.
 Instead of showing every day of the calendar between dates, only dates with set weights were present on the chart.

 **E3: SQL Server Database Connectivity (Databases)**
 The third and final enhancement built upon the existing local SQLite database by implementing actual SQL Server database connectivity.
 By doing so, instead of the app just relying on user accounts being stored locally on the device, there was now a server that could be used to track them.
-The app would automatically connect to the server whenever launched, and an admin could then log in to SQL Server Management Studio to perform queries and track users.
+The app would automatically connect to the server whenever launched, and an admin could then log in to SQL Server Management Studio to monitor.
 This SQL Server connectivity made the app highly scalable and more secure, as there was now greater control over who could and could not use the app.

 ## Course Outcomes